-If you have a child or teen who struggles with a strong need to have everything perfect, read on for 10 ways to handle perfectionism in your homeschool – and 3 approaches to avoid.
+If you have a child or teen who struggles with a strong need to have everything perfect, read on for ten ways to handle perfectionism in your homeschool and three approaches to avoid.

 Some time ago, a teacher-friend invited me to her art class.
 The students’ drawings were developing nicely, when suddenly a girl in the back of the room started to sniffle, picked up her paper, and began crumpling it.

 My teacher-friend rushed over.
 “No,” she whispered.
 “You may not do that.”